stephenberry/glaze/README.md

 ### Disable Forced Inlining

-For faster compilation at the cost of peak performance, use `glaze_DISABLE_ALWAYS_INLINE`:
+For faster compilation and reduced binary size at the cost of peak performance, use `glaze_DISABLE_ALWAYS_INLINE`:

 ```cmake
 set(glaze_DISABLE_ALWAYS_INLINE ON)
 ```

-> **Note:** This primarily reduces compilation time, not binary size.
-For binary size reduction, see Optimization Levels below.
+> **Note:** This reduces compilation time and binary size, which can be useful for embedded systems where size is critical.
+For additional binary size reduction, see Optimization Levels below.

 ### Optimization Levels (Embedded/Size Optimization)